xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \subsubparagraph &lt;subsubparagraph-name&gt; (subsubparagraph title) {#cmdsubsubparagraph}

-<p>Creates a named subsubparagraph with name &lt;subsubparagraph-name&gt;.
-The title of the subsubparagraph should be specified as the second argument of the <span class="doxyComputerOutput">\subsubparagraph</span> command.</p>
+Creates a named subsubparagraph with name &lt;subsubparagraph-name&gt;.
+The title of the subsubparagraph should be specified as the second argument of the <span class="doxyComputerOutput">\subsubparagraph</span> command.

 :::warning
-<p>This command only works inside a subparagraph of a related page documentation block and <em>not</em> in other documentation blocks!</p>
+This command only works inside a subparagraph of a related page documentation block and <em>not</em> in other documentation blocks!
 :::